mkudija/mkudija.github.io/reading-notes/_md/2022-01-05-The Ethics of Money Production.md

 _**Summary**: Money is everywhere in our lives but is not usually given a proper moral treatment, at least partially driven by the conflict of interest among economists who are remunerated in some form by the process of fiat inflation.
 Hülsmann provides an extensive bibliography in the scholastic and Austrian traditions and demonstrates fundamental compatibility between Austrian economics and Christian morals._
 - The problem: money is everywhere in our lives but not given a proper moral treatment (in traditional economics, Catholic social teaching, etc.)
 - Money production is a problem of justice because of the legal institutions that control it, and the inflation they cause is a great evil
-- The introduction (and its copious footnotes) provide extensive additional reading in the [[Austrian School]]
+- The introduction (and its copious footnotes) provide extensive additional reading in the [[Austrian School]]:
 	- [[Nicholas Oresme]]'s *Treatise on the Alteration of Money* is a continual reference point in this text and foundational to the moral treatment of money
 	- Economists in the [[Austrian School]] including: [[Carl Menger]], [[Ludwig von Mises]] (integrated the theory of money and banking within the overall theory of subjective value and pioneered macroeconomic analysis in the realist tradition), [[Murray Rothbard]] (apex of Austrian theory, integration of ethics)
 	- Scholastics and Austrians agree on the *integration* of economics with larger social phenomena